CSCfi/csc-user-guide/GETTING_STARTED.md

 _[Configuring a default editor in GitHub Desktop](https://docs.github.com/en/desktop/configuring-and-customizing-github-desktop/configuring-a-default-editor-in-github-desktop)_

 If you're using, for example VS Code (or Codium), you can set it as the default editor.
-This allows you to quickly open the repository with VS Code by clicking a "Open in Visual Studio Code" button in the _Changes_ view of GitHub Desktop (another option would selecting _File -> Open Folder..._ in VS Code and looking for the cloned repository folder).
+This allows you to quickly open the repository with VS Code by clicking a "Open in Visual Studio Code" button in the _Changes_ view of GitHub Desktop.
 There should be a link to the appropriate section for Options right under the text "Open the repository in your external editor" in the _Changes_ view (if not, select _File -> Options..._ and then _Integrations_ from the sidebar).

 </details>